-Section 10 of the Rivers and Harbors Act of 1899 (S10): a permit is required for all work, including structures, seaward of the mean high water line in na vigable waters of the U.S. For purposes of Section 10, navigable waters of the U.S. are those subject to the ebb and flow of the tide within the boundaries of the State of Rhode Island and adjacent ocean waters to the seaward limit of the outer continental shelf..
+Section 10 of the Rivers and Harbors Act of 1899 (S10): A permit is required for all work, including structures, seaward of the mean high water (MHW) line in navigable waters of the U.S. For purposes of Section 10, navigable waters of the U.S. are those subject to the ebb and flow of the tide within the boundaries of the State of Rhode Island and adjacent ocean waters to the seaward limit of the outer continental shelf.

-Section 404 of the Clean Water Act (S404): a permit is required for activities which involve the discharge of dredged or fill material into waters of the U.S., including not only navigable waters of the U.S. but also inland rivers, lakes, streams, and wetlands.
-In coastal waters, Corps jurisdiction under S404 extends landward to the high tide line or the landward limit of any wetlands, whichever is more extensive.
-In inland waters, Corps jurisdiction extends landward to the ordinary high water mark or the landward limit of any wetlands, whichever is more extensive.
+Section 404 of the Clean Water Act (S404): A permit is required for activities which involve the discharge of dredged or fill material into waters of the U.S., including not only navigable waters of the U.S. but also inland rivers, lakes, streams, and wetlands.
+In coastal waters, USACE jurisdiction under S404 extends landward to the high tide line or the landward limit of any wetlands, whichever is more extensive.
+In inland waters, USACE jurisdiction extends landward to the ordinary high water (OHW) mark or the landward limit of any wetlands, whichever is more extensive.

-GP# Category of Activity GP1 Aids to na vigation & temporary recreational structures GP 2 Repair or maintenance of existing currently serviceable, a uthorized, or grandfathered structures & fills and removal of structures GP3 Moorings GP 4 Pile-supported structures & floats, including boat lifts/hoists & other miscellaneous structures & work GP 5 Boat ramps and marine railways GP 6 Utilities including lines, outfall and intake structures and appurtenant features GP7 Dredging, transport & disposal of dredged material, beach nourishment & rock removal and rock relocation GP8 Discharges of dredged or fill material incidental to the construction of bridges GP 9 New shoreline and bank stabilization projects and Living Shorelines GP 10 Aquatic habitat restoration, establishment, and enhancement activities GP 11 Fish and wildlife harvesting activities GP 12 Oil spill and hazardous material response operations GP 13 Clea nup of hazardous and toxic waste and removal of contaminated soil GP 14 Scientific measurement and monitoring devices GP 15 Survey and exploratory survey activities GP 16 Aqua culture & Mariculture Activities GP 17 New and expansion of recreational, residential, institutional, and commercial developments GP 18 Wetland crossings for linear transportation projects GP 19 Stream river and brook crossings (not including wetland crossings) GP 20 Energy generation and renewable energy facilities and hydropower projects GP 21 Temporary fill not a ssociated with a regulated General Permit activity
+GP # Category of Activity GP 1 Aids to navigation & temporary recreational structures (PGP) GP 2 Repair or maintenance of existing currently serviceable, authorized, or grandfathered structures & fills and removal of structures (PGP, RGP) GP 3 Moorings (PGP) GP 4 Pile-supported structures & floats, including boat lifts/hoists & other miscellaneous structures & work (PGP) GP 5 New bBoat ramps and marine railways (PGP, RGP) GP 6 Utilities including lines, outfall and intake structures and appurtenant features (RGP) GP 7 Dredging, transport & disposal of dredged material, beach nourishment & rock removal and rock relocation (PGP) GP 8 Discharges of dredged or fill material incidental to the construction of bridges (RGP) GP 9 New shoreline and bank stabilization projects and Living Shorelines (RGP) GP 10 Aquatic habitat restoration, establishment, and enhancement activities (RGP) GP 11 Fish and wildlife harvesting activities (PGP) GP 12 Oil spill and hazardous material response operations (RGP) GP 13 Cleanup of hazardous and toxic waste and removal of contaminated soil (RGP) GP 14 Scientific measurement and monitoring devices (PGP, RGP) GP 15 Survey and exploratory survey activities (PGP, RGP) GP 16 New and expansion of recreational, residential, institutional, and commercial developments (PGP, RGP) GP 17 Energy generation and renewable energy facilities and hydropower projects (PGP, RGP) GP 18 Wetland crossings for linear transportation projects (RGP) GP 19 Stream river and brook crossings (not including wetland crossings) (RGP) GP 20 Aquaculture & Mariculture Activities (PGP) GP 21 Temporary fill not associated with a regulated General Permit activity (RGP) 16

-GP1.
-AIDS TO NAVIGATION & TEMPORARY RECREATIONAL STRUCTURES

-The placement of aids to navigation and regulatory markers which are approved by and installed in accordance with the requirements of the U.S. Coast Guard (see 33 CFR, chapter I, subchapter C, part 66).
+GP 1.
+AIDS TO NAVIGATION & TEMPORARY RECREATIONAL STRUCTURES The placement of aids to navigation and regulatory markers which are approved by and installed in accordance with the requirements of the U.S. Coast Guard (see 33 CFR, chapter I, subchapter C, part 66).
 The installation of temporary buoys, markers, floats, or similar structures solely for recreational use or short-term events such as water-skiing competitions, fireworks display or seasonal swim floats.